5 Divisions of the Nervous System

 The Parasympathetic system is know for the rest and digest response that increases things like digestion and salivation while reducing the heart rate.
-However, the problem underemphasized in yoga is that some individuals have their PNS in overdrive.
+However, the problem underemphasized in yoga is that some individuals are stuck in the PNS system.
 The SNS does not respond appropriately to internal or external stress (potentially as a result of trauma or chronic stress) and is suppressed .
 I love this image that explains the window of tolerance between the SNS and PNS.
 Unfortunately, the constant focus on how yoga makes us feel great by jump starting this rest and digest system leaves out a large portion of society dealing with depression, poor self care, etc. Slow yoga is a great tool for expanding our window of tolerance.

 Enteric Nervous System